romshark/Go-1-2-Proposal---Immutability/README.md

 			- [5.2.3.
 Similarities](#523-similarities)

 ## 1. Introduction
-Immutability is a technique to prevent undesired mutations by annotating types as immutable in the declarations of variables, arguments, fields, return values and methods for both security and performance reasons.
+Immutability is a technique used to prevent mutable shared state, which is a very common source of nasty, hard to find and hard to even identify bugs, especially in concurrent environments.
+It can be achieved through **immutable types**.
+The compiler scans all objects of immutable types for modification attempts such as assignments and calls to mutating methods and fails the compilation if any illegal mutation attempts were identified returning errors.

-A Go 1.11 developer's current approach to immutability is manual copying because Go 1.x doesn't currently provide any compiler-enforced immutable types.
-This makes Go harder to work with because mutable shared state can lead to very dangerous, hard to find and identify bugs, especially in a highly concurrent environment, while manual copying is error prone, bulky and slow.
+A Go 1.x developer's current approach to immutability is manual copying because Go 1.x doesn't currently provide any compiler-enforced immutable types.
+This makes Go harder to work with, because mutable shared state can't be easily dealt with.

-Ideally a programming language should enforce [immutability by default](#3-immutability-by-default-go--2x) where the developers must explicitly annotate mutable types as such, but this concept would require significant, backwards-incompatible language changes breaking existing Go 1.x code.
-Such an approach to immutability would only be possible in a new backward-incompatible Go 2.x language specification.
+Ideally, a safe programming language should enforce [immutability by default](#3-immutability-by-default-go--2x) where all types are immutable unless they're explicitly annotated as mutable.
+This concept would require significant, backwards-incompatible language changes breaking existing Go 1.x code, thus such an approach to immutability would only be possible in a new backward-incompatible Go 2.x language specification.

 To prevent breaking Go 1.x compatibility this document describe a backward-compatible approach to add support for immutable types by overloading the `const` keyword ([see here for more details](#44-why-overload-the-const-keyword-instead-of-introducing-a-new-keyword-like-immutable-etc)) to act as an immutable type qualifier.
-Immutable types are checked for all kinds of mutations during the compilation resulting in compile-time errors in case of illegal mutation attempts.
 There is no runtime cost to this approach, but a negligible compile-time cost is still required.

 ### 1.1.
 Current Problems